Anshul619/HLD-System-Designs/src/3_HLDDesignProblems/UberDriverAllocationDesign/README.md

 ## Rider - Book Cab
 - Enter Pick the location, destination location & click `Continue`
-- `Search Cab` service would publish message to Kafka `Search Driver` topic
+- `Search Cab` service would publish message to [Search Driver Kafka topic](../../1_HLDDesignComponents/4_MessageBrokers/Kafka.md).
-- Consumer would consume from Kafka `Allocation Driver` topic
+- Consumer would consume from [Allocation Driver Kafka topic](../../1_HLDDesignComponents/4_MessageBrokers/Kafka.md).
-- "Algo" to find riders for the given {rider, pickup, drop} location msg
+- [Driver Match Algo](#star-driver-match-algo) to find riders for the given `{rider, pickup, drop}` location msg.
-- Match the rider pick location with the corresponding location in `DriverLocationDB`
+- Match the rider pick location with the corresponding location in `DriverLocationDB`.
-- Push the notification to the matched drivers
+- Push the notification to the matched drivers.
-- If one of them accepts the trip, then we will create "Trips" database.
+- If one of them accepts the trip, then we will create `TripsDB` record.
-  Notify the rider through push notification.
+- And notify the rider through push notification.

 ## Driver - Push Location
-- Push the current location via kafka "Driver Location" topic (high throughput)
+- Push the current location via [Driver Location Kafka topic](../../1_HLDDesignComponents/4_MessageBrokers/Kafka.md) ([high throughput](../../1_HLDDesignComponents/0_SystemGlossaries/LatencyThroughput.md)).
-- Consumer would consume from Kafka & then push to elasticSearch geo support
+- Consumer would consume from [Kafka](../../1_HLDDesignComponents/4_MessageBrokers/Kafka.md) & then push to [ElasticSearch (Geospatial supported)](../../1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/ElasticSearch#geospatial-support).

-## Driver Match algo
+## :star: Driver Match algo
 - Area filter
 - Availability of driver (not available, busy, schedule)
-- location estimate?
+- Location estimate?
   - Distance - High performance intensive (between pickup)
-- Special - Give preference ( top rated drivers ) to the premium riders
+- Special - Give preference ( top-rated drivers ) to the premium riders
 - filtered drivers, can be done on the end

 ## Multiple driver accepting trip
 - location L requested - 10 drivers are present
-- lock TripsDB so only one driver accepts
+- Lock `TripsDB` record so only one driver accepts the trip.
-- if locked/ trip accepted, notify other 9 drivers something
+- If locked/ trip accepted, notify other 9 drivers something.

 # DB Schemas